 Romantic Period in American Literature (1830–1865) Introduction to the Romantic Period in American Literature The Romantic Period in American Literature (1830–1865) marks a fundamental transformation in the nation’s literary history.
 Following the logical, reason-based literature of the Colonial and Early National Period (1607–1830), American writers embraced a new movement.
 In contrast, this period values emotion, imagination, nature, individualism, and the pursuit of spiritual truths over logic, order, and societal norms.
 As a result, writers sought to create a unique American voice, moving beyond European influences to reflect the rich and…

-Read MoreJames Kirke Paulding: Champion of Early American National Literature
+Read MoreJames Kirke Paulding: Voice of Early America

 Read More